White lady (cocktail): Comparison with gin sour

 While sours are characterized by a bright acidity, sidecars are often drier, since they are made with liqueurs (in this case Cointreau) instead of sugar.
 Sidecars are considered more of a challenge for bartenders because the proportion of ingredients is more difficult to balance for liqueurs of variable sweetness.

 In popular culture

-In John le Carré's 1965 novel The Looking Glass War, the British spy, and main protagonist, Fred Leiser's favorite drink is a white lady and he makes several attempts to get other agents to try the cocktail.
+In John le Carré's 1965 novel The Looking Glass War, the British spy, and main protagonist, Fred Leiser's favourite drink is a white lady and he makes several attempts to get other agents to try the cocktail.

-In Dorothy Sayers' mystery novel Have His Carcase, Lord Peter has a white lady when he hears about his "Lady" Miss Harriet Vane being in trouble again.

 It is mentioned in the novel Islands in the Stream by Ernest Hemingway.

-It is also mentioned in the film, "Inspector Hornleigh" (1938).
+It is also mentioned in the films Inspector Hornleigh (1938) and Isle of Missing Men (1942).
+In The Intelligence Men (1965), Eric Morecambe orders a White Lady from hotel room service, after the arrival of a lady dressed in white; Ernie Wise delivers the drink, posing as a member of staff.

 A mock version of the drink is made in the Japanese manga series Kaguya-sama: Love Is War.

+In Molly Keane's 1981 novel Good Behaviour, Aroon St. Charles drinks white ladies with her brother Hubert and their friend Richard Massingham.

+The White Lady is a favorite summer drink for lead character Phryne Fisher in multiple novels by Kerry Greenwood in her series "Phryne Fisher Mysteries," which are set in late 1920's Australia.
+A recipe is included in Book 16: "Murder in the Dark."

+In Agatha Christie's novel "By the Pricking of My Thumbs," a White Lady drink is offered to Tuppence Beresford by her husband Tommy, in Chapter 3: A Funeral.